It can be a tough call for even for the most experienced business owners - weather the storm or close for the day due to bad weather conditions?

 Imagine you own and operate a small fitness center.
-Due to extreme cold temperatures and significant snowfall, you decide it’s best to close your place of business for the day.
+Due to extremely cold temperatures and significant snowfall, you decide it’s best to close your place of business for the day.
 However, you do not notify your customers in any way, and unknowing of the closure, they venture out into the elements to come to your business for their favorite fitness class, only to find the lights are off and doors locked.
 Unfortunately, this happens and is a good way to lose future business.
 Here are a few steps to take to help notify customers in advance:

-Update your phone message immediately.
 Be clear about the day and hours your business will be closed and when it is expected to reopen.
 Be sure to apologize for the inconvenience and let them know any additional information, such as rescheduling of appointments and classes, or extensions of “one day only” sales.
 This information should be included in all of your closure notifications.

-Send an email and/or text message to your subscribers.
 Be sure the email subject line clearly indicates your facility will be closed due to inclement weather and include details from above.

-Update your social media.
 Publish posts across all social media channels including Twitter, Facebook, Instagram, LinkedIn and Snapchat.
 If you operate a retail business and are open from 10 a.m. - 9 p.m., consider posting multiple times per day for the greatest chance to reach your followers.

-Update your website.
 Though not always as easy, and in some cases not possible if part of a franchise, you could update your hero image or hours of operation to reflect the closure due to extreme weather conditions.

-Post a large sign on your business’ door.
 Be sure it is large enough for people to read from their car as they drive by, indicating your business is closed due to inclement weather.